facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

   controls whether the result is instantiated or passed through; it does not change this merge behavior.
 - Any other configured mapping is replaced entirely.

+Hydra uses the configured parameter's effective value after interpolation to select among these cases.
+If the interpolation cannot be resolved, the call-site dictionary replaces it.

 ```python
 cfg = OmegaConf.create(